Commercial Insurance

 A CPP covers various property and/or liability exposures, depending on which coverage forms are selected.

-The property form covers buildings, personal property, signs, property off premises, valuable papers, newly acquired properties, and personal property of others.
-Some of the coverages are subject to sublimits that can be increased for an additional premium.
+of the coverages are subject to sublimits that can be increased for an additional premium.
 Property insurance can be bought on replacement cost or actual cash value basis.
-A coinsurance provision generally applies.
+A coinsurance provision

 There are separate coverage forms available for business income and extra expense, equipment breakdown, accounts receivable, crime, and others.

-Liability insurance covers the business if it is sued for something the business did or failed to do that caused injury or property damage to someone else.
-Liability insurance covers damages and settlements stemming from a lawsuit, up to the policy limits.
-Many liability policies also cover attorneys' fees and other costs associated with defending against a lawsuit.
+insurance covers damages and settlements stemming from a lawsuit, up to the policy limits.
+Many liability policies also cover attorneys' fees and other costs associated with defending against a

 Specialized property, business income and liability coverage extension forms can be added to a CPP for certain types of businesses.